Fair Isle Chairs by Eve Eunson

 Da Gadderie, Shetland Museum and Archives, Lerwick

 An exciting exhibition of Fair Isle Chairs by local carpenter Eve Eunson was on display in Da Gadderie in Lerwick.
 In collaboration with the Shetland Museum and Archives, this exhibition gave an insight into the history, traditional craft and distinctive qualities of Fair Isle chairs.

 The exhibition featured three of Eve’s new handcrafted pieces as well as historic chairs from the Shetland Museum and Archives collection which, along with items on loan and their incredible stories, made this exhibition truly unique.

 Eve said: “I wanted to track down and survey all the chairs that I could find, and then make an example of each type.
 I had no previous woodworking experience, little knowledge of vernacular furniture and hadn’t performed any research since leaving university in 2007.
 What I did have were survey and drawing skills, and a deep love for the heritage of the island that I am from.”

 “Two years, hundreds of miles, 70+ surveys, 200+ drawings, thousands of photos and three furniture workshops later – and the project is now complete.”

 “Usually we hold exhibitions for artists from the creative community, travelling exhibitions and galleries or displays from our own collection.
-What makes this particular exhibition different is its collaborative approach.
-We have worked closely with Eve, included pieces from our own collection as well as being involved in the installation, graphic design and overall look of the finished display."
+What made this particular exhibition different is its collaborative approach.
+We worked closely with Eve, included pieces from our own collection as well as being involved in the installation, graphic design and overall look of the finished display."

 The Shetland Amenity Trust provided a grant of £2,173.10 to help fund Eve’s research and training costs as well as pay for the materials required to handcraft three Fair Isle Chairs.